cazanelena/wordle-game/README.md

  - I wrote a script that uploads the frontend files to the S3 bucket.

 # Implementation
- - I found it easire to write about all the step I took to host my website on AWS S3 bucket while using terraform on my medium profile.
+ - I found it easier to write about all the steps I took to host my website on AWS S3 bucket while using terraform on my medium profile.
  - Here is you can find the [article](https://code.likeagirl.io/a-step-by-step-guide-to-host-a-static-website-on-aws-s3-using-terraform-5fa557ea00c7)